-Farm Safety Nova Scotia will be holding its Annual Meeting Friday, November 30, 2018.
-The meeting will be held in conjunction with the Annual Meeting of the Nova Scotia Federation of Agriculture at the Glengarry Best Western, Truro.
+Farm Safety Nova Scotia will be holding its Annual Meeting Friday, December 4, 2020.
+The meeting will be held virtually!
+Click here for a draft agenda.

 Mental Fitness 101: Foundational Elements to Building a Mental Fitness Plan

 Have you ever thought about your mental fitness?
 Like your physical fitness, which is impacted by a few factors including, how well you eat, sleep and exercise.
 Your mental fitness is significantly impacted by your habits and routines and without intentional focus specifically in times of uncertainty you can begin to experience adverse effects.
 In this presentation we will discuss the foundational elements of mental health and mental illness, and how our daily experience can influence our personal battery charge.
 This presentation will also cover the key elements of resilience, coping skills and how micro-skills can charge your daily battery.

 To register for our Annual Meeting, click here!

 2020 Board Nominations

 The Nominating Committee of the Nova Scotia Federation of Agriculture is made up of two Council members and the two past Presidents of the NSFA.
 If one or both of the past Presidents are not able to participate, the preceding past President will be asked to serve on the Nominating Committee.
 The President and Executive Director shall be ex-officio members of the Nominating Committee.